MysticalSquirrel/Tabletop-RPG-Content/Custom Classes/Drowr Classes/Spellweaver.md

     1. **Ophae:** Ophae hides in the shadow of her sisters.
 Ready to strike at any moment.
         - Whether you are **hidden or not**, your attacks cannot be tracked accurately by the enemies.
-            - They must succeed a **Perception Roll at disadvantage** to determine where your attacks come from.
+            - They must succeed a **Perception Roll at disAdvantage** to determine where your attacks come from.
             - If they fail, your **attacks automatically hit** and inflict an **extra 1d4 Poison Damage per Level you possess in the Spellweaver Class**.
         - Your **attacks are all** considered **lethaly poisonous**.
 Any target successfully hit by your attacks must succeed on a **Constitution Saving Throw** or take an **additional 1d4 Poison Damage**.
         - You can **imbue your attacks once** and **change the element type** of your **next damaging attack** to **any element** you would like regardless of its origin and the element selected **afflicts its associated effect**.